Skip to content

 • The netlify-cms-locales/decap-cms-locales package and the CMS.registerLocale method are no longer needed, as Sveltia CMS automatically detects the user’s preferred language and changes the UI locale accordingly.

-• If you were using netlify-cms-proxy-server/decap-server, you can stop using it and remove it from your setup as Sveltia CMS’s local workflow doesn’t require it anymore.
+• If you were using netlify-cms-proxy-server/decap-server, you can stop using it and remove it from your setup.
+Sveltia CMS’s local workflow eliminates the need for a proxy server for improved security, performance and productivity.
 The local_backend option in your configuration file is no longer needed and can be removed.
 If you had configured a custom port number with the .env file, you can remove it as well.

 • Sveltia CMS only publishes a single package called @sveltia/cms, which includes all necessary code, while Netlify/Decap CMS provides many packages.
 If you were using any other Netlify/Decap CMS packages, you may need to find alternatives or implement the functionality yourself.